 “a technology that allows people who don’t know each other to trust a shared record of events“.

-The main peculiarity of the blockchain is the existence of a shared record, a ledger, distributed to all the participants allowing multiple parties to transfer and store information in a space that is secure, permanent and easily accessible.
+The main peculiarity of the blockchain is the existence of a shared record, a ledger, distributed to all the participants, allowing multiple parties to transfer and store information in a secure, permanent, and easily accessible space.
 A report from Santander provides that such technology can

 reduce banks’ infrastructure costs attributable to cross-border payments, securities trading and regulatory compliance by between $ 15-20 billion per annum by 2022.